CHAPTER SIXTEEN – TOURING TURINJanuary 29, 2019

 There are four statues (two seen here) that surround his tomb.
 They represent Faith, Hope, Charity and the Genius of Fine Arts.

-In the Chapel of the Queens, we find the tomb of King Charles Emanuel III of Sardinia, designed in the mid 1780s.
+In the Chapel of the Queens, we found the tomb of King Charles Emanuel III of Sardinia, designed in the mid 1780s.
 There is an allegorical figure (the guy with wings and a helmet) called “Military Genius.”